tormyvancool/OBS-STUDIO_Countdown/README.md

 - On *Timer Source* dropdown, check and select the new created text field.
 - Close

-The text field will have the content of the *countdownadaptive.lua*.
+The text field will have the content of the *TormyVanCool_OBS_AdaptiveCountDown.lua*.

 Enjoy